frephs/IS24-AM21/documentation_wip/uml.md

     isGameOver() boolean

-    over() void
+    setGameOver() void
-    %% sets the game state to GAME_OVER, sets the number of remaining turns, evaluates the objectives and finalizes the scores.
+    %% sets the game state to GAME_OVER, sets the number of remaining turns to the number of players

+    over()
+    %%evaluates the objectives and finalizes the scores.

     getRemainingTurns() Optional~int~
     %% returns the number of remaining turns if the game is over (a player has 20+ points), othewise returns an empty optional